Bristol and Exeter Railway: Formation and construction

-It was not until 5 March 1839 that the Company adopted the broad gauge, having observed the practical results of its use on the GWR.
+It was not until 5 March 1839 that the company adopted the broad gauge, having observed the practical results of its use on the GWR.

-In the autumn of 1839, the Directors informed the half-yearly meeting of shareholders that it was now planned to make a priority of forming the line from Temple Meads (connecting with the GWR there) to Bridgwater, Somerset, in order to generate some income.
+In the autumn of 1839, the directors informed the half-yearly meeting of shareholders that it was now planned to make a priority of forming the line from Temple Meads (connecting with the GWR there) to Bridgwater, Somerset, in order to generate some income.
 Five locomotives were ordered from Sharp, Roberts & Co for the purpose.

-By the end of 1839 the Directors had decided to avoid the capital outlay by arranging with the GWR—by now in operation—to operate the line for them.
-By this time three Directors were also directors of the GWR, and the alliance was beginning to strengthen.
+The directors had decided by the end of 1839 to avoid the capital outlay by arranging with the GWR—by now in operation—to operate the line for them.
+By this time three directors were also directors of the GWR, and the alliance was beginning to strengthen.
 The proposal to lease the line to the GWR was ratified by shareholders at a special meeting in September 1841.
 The lease was to commence on the opening of a double line from Bristol to Bridgwater and Weston-super-Mare, at a rent of £30,000 annually and a toll of a farthing per passenger-mile and per ton-mile of goods and coal (but no toll for mails, parcels, horses, carriages or cattle).
 The rent was to increase proportionally with the completion of the system, and the lease was to remain in force for five years after completion of the line to Exeter.

 Opening the main line

 The first section of the line was opened between Bristol and Bridgwater on 14 June 1841, just before the GWR completed its line from London to Bristol.
 It was 33+1/2 mi in length and double track, with a 1+1/2 mi single-line branch to Weston-super-Mare.
 There was no B&ER station at Bristol; a temporary wooden platform at the GWR station was used, and as that station faced London, a backing movement was necessary to reach the point of convergence of the GWR line and the B&ER connecting line.

 The stations on opening were Nailsea, Clevedon Road, Banwell, Weston Junction, Highbridge and Bridgwater on the main line; Weston-super-Mare was the only station on its branch, which was operated by horse traction.
 (The subsequent renaming of stations is listed below.)

-In 1841 money was a little easier to come by, and contracts were let for the completion of the line, which was opened onward from Bridgwater in stages:
+Money was slightly easier to come by in 1841 and contracts were let for the completion of the line, which was opened onward from Bridgwater in stages: